Web1on1-Solo/coding-challenge/README.md

 Our developers have their own test/demo organization on the production system.
 To create one of your own, run through our onboarding bot, and make sure to prefix the organization name with `DEVELOPER:`

-Go ahead, create an account, test out the widget and have a conversation, and add some resources (forms, articles, bots..).
+Go ahead, create a trial account, test out the widget and have a conversation, and add some resources (forms, articles, bots..).

 ## Coding Challenge: Create a Video Appointment bot